 When President Grover Cleveland intervened by repealing the Sherman Silver Purchase Act in 1893, silver prices plummeted, and Colorado was thrown into a deep recession.
 Out of work, throngs of miners traveled to Denver in search of employment.

 Banks collapsed and real estate values in Colorado saw steep declines, and rescue missions are reported to have seen such great numbers of people in need that they could only serve women and children.
 The downturn swallowed the fortunes of the rich and left many powerful Colorado figures destitute.

 Horace Brown, owner of the Brown Palace Hotel, spend the last few years of his life trying to stave off creditors who were intent on taking over his hotel.
 Horace Tabor, a prominent Colorado senator and mining tycoon known as the “Silver King” lost his entire fortune during the crash and was forced to become a Postmaster before the end of his life.

 1914 – Coal miners, women, and children are massacred in the Ludlow Massacre

-Mining isn’t a part of most Coloradans’ lives in 2020, but virtually no part of the state has been untouched by its legacy.
-From prominent buildings, labor rights laws, transportation, and the capital city of Denver, Colorado wouldn’t be the place it is today were it not for the messy business of mining.
+Mining isn’t a part of most Coloradans’ lives in 2021 (learn more about gold panning in CO), but virtually no part of the state has been untouched by its legacy.
+From prominent buildings, labor rights laws, transportation, and the capital city of Denver, Colorado wouldn’t be the place it is today was it not for the messy business of mining.